Pipelines glossary

 Test suite

-A test suite is a collection of tests, which is managed through Buildkite Test Engine.
+A test suite is a collection of tests, managed within Buildkite Pipelines through its test suites features (Test Engine).
 A test suite is sometimes abbreviated to suite.

-In a development project configured with of one or more test runners, it is usually typical to configure a separate test suite each of the project's test runners.
+In a development project configured with one or more test runners, it is typical to configure a separate test suite for each of the project's test runners.

 Workflow